Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Ethical Considerations

+\paragraph{The scarcity of high-quality Chinese role-playing corpora.} High-quality Chinese role-playing corpora remain scarce overall, regardless of whether the characters come from ACG or non-ACG domains.
+Existing corpora are often extracted directly from films and television works, and therefore depend heavily on surrounding scene context, which makes them difficult to use as standalone supervision for style learning.
+Another common alternative is LLM-generated synthetic dialogue, but such data inevitably introduces stylistic bias and occasional OOC patterns.
+Our rewrite-based augmentation pipeline partially addresses this bottleneck by constructing synthetic parallel pairs from minimal seeds (as demonstrated in the $N=25$ cold-start case), but characters relying heavily on historically grounded or professionally specialized speech may still require additional domain adaptation of the pragmatic classifier.

 \paragraph{Bias in evaluation metrics.} As observed in the LLM-as-a-Judge experiments, existing automatic metrics and LLM-based evaluators still exhibit biases when balancing fluency and faithfulness.
+In our setting, using DeepSeek-V3~\citep{deepseekai2024deepseekv3technicalreport} as a judge for anime-character outputs also implicitly assumes that the evaluator already has sufficient prior knowledge about the expected style of characters such as MuICE or Hu Tao; this can favor familiar or overrepresented characters and may understate errors on rarer personas.
+As a complementary validation step, we therefore include human evaluation with annotators who are familiar with the target role-playing characters, which helps mitigate this evaluator-prior bias.
 Developing a more objective evaluation framework that can reliably detect \textit{style hallucination} remains an open challenge for the community.

 \paragraph{Subjectivity in Human Evaluation} Although we employed multiple annotators, the evaluation of 'role-playing quality' is inherently subjective, as different users may have varying interpretations of a character's persona, reflected in the fair agreement rates.
 How to establish a style standard that can be defined and quantified by humans remains a subject requiring in-depth research.